-While nearly all of our revenue is derived from in-game purchases, we introduced ad monetization mechanics as as limited pilot program and expanded it throughout 2021 into three of our apps.
-We intend to continue to qualify the potential of in-game advertising as a source of revenue.
+While most of our revenue is derived from in-game purchases, we introduced ad monetization mechanics as a limited pilot program and expanded it throughout 2021 and 2022 into our apps.
+In addition, we acquired the rights to Tetris® on mobile devices in November of 2021 and Brainium Studios in October of 2022.
+The Tetris® mobile game and all ten Brainium games generate most of their revenue through ad monetization.
+We intend to continue to qualify and scale in-game advertising as a source of revenue.